abdallateef-sa/auth-JWT/README.md

 - **GET /profile**
   Retrieves the profile of the authenticated user.
 This route is protected and requires the user to be logged in (JWT token in cookies).

-## Postman Collection

-You can test the API using the [Postman Collection](https://www.postman.com/your-postman-collection-link).

 ## Error Handling

 The API uses custom error handling.
 If an error occurs, the API will return an appropriate response with the following structure: